Computing

 Year 8

-• Control and sequencing with Flowol
+• Control and Sequencing with Flowol

 Year 9

-• Web design
+• Logo design

 • Digital graphics

-• Data representation systems
+• Computer systems

 Year 10